-Communication between driver components uses TCP/IP and is encrypted.
+Communication between the driver components occurs throuth TCP/IP and is encrypted.

-The driver includes a secure Web interface within an iManager plug-in for administration and monitoring.
+The driver includes a secure Web interface that works as an iManager plug-in for administration and monitoring.

 The core driver records significant occurrences in an Audit Log, and each component writes an Operational Log.
-Each core driver component maintains performance statistics.
-These can be viewed with the Web interface.
+Each core driver component maintains performance statistics, which can be viewed in the Web interface.

-The Identity Manager Fan-Out driver includes an application programming interface (API), which allows programmers to extend applications to use Authentication Services to make use of your existing eDirectory constructs.
+The Fan-Out driver includes an application programming interface (API).
+This allows programmers to extend applications to use Authentication Services, which allows them to take advantage of your existing eDirectory constructs.

-Binary files, configuration files, and other files used by driver components are stored in the ASAM directory in the file system of the host server.
+Binary files, configuration files, and other files used by the driver components are stored in the ASAM directory in the file system of the host server.